almoshen/DeepSDF/README.md

 ### Pre-processing the Data （New method)
 Run ShapeNetData.ipynb<br>
-If using wsl, install google drive and change source_dir = '/mnt/g/Shared drives/Dataset_ShapeNetCore/data/ShapeNetCore.v2'<br>
+If using wsl, install google drive and change source_dir to '/mnt/g/Shared drives/Dataset_ShapeNetCore/data/ShapeNetCore.v2'<br>
 This method utilizes the package

 - [mesh_to_sdf][5]